California Premises Liability Attorney Assisting California Residents

 When someone’s injuries are caused by a violation of an applicable code, an owner may be considered presumptively negligent.
 The code that applies may vary depending on when the building was erected and how much work has been done to it.
 An older structure that has not had improvements or work done on it, however, may need to comply only with the older building code.
 The issue then will be whether there were any signs that a dangerous condition had developed that a reasonable homeowner would have noticed.

 Often, constructive notice is established by proving that the dangerous condition existed for a long time.
 When a problem exists for a long time, a reasonable property owner may be expected to notice and take measures to correct it.
 However, if a dangerous condition caused by a building code violation was only there briefly before an accident occurred, the property owner may not have had time to notice it and may not be expected to have made repairs or have issued warnings.

 In addition to providing a basis for liability under premises liability law, a building code violation may constitute negligence per se.
 Negligence per se might apply if there is a safety law violation that causes injuries of the type that the law was designed to prevent.
 However, simply complying with applicable building codes may not relieve a property owner of liability for injuries to visitors because it might not be reasonable for a building owner to fail to enact additional safety measures beyond the bare minimum required by the building code.

-If you are injured as a result of a slip and fall or another accident caused by a building code violation, you should hire a vigorous personal injury attorney.
-At Travis G. Black & Associates, we offer skillful legal representation to people who have been catastrophically injured throughout the Sacramento area.
+If you are injured as a result of a slip and fall or another accident caused by a building code violation, you should hire a vigorous attorney.
+A Folsom personal injury lawyer at Travis G. Black & Associates, will offer skillful legal representation to people who have been catastrophically injured throughout the California area.
 To obtain a free consultation at our Folsom office, call Travis G. Black & Associates at 916-962-2896 or contact us online.